drcscodes/drcs.codes/res/ai/slides/problem-solving.md

     - 278 < 310, so this is not at head of priority queue.

-- Apply goal test to Bucharest node before explansion, finding it to be the goal.
+- Apply goal test to Bucharest node before expansion, finding it to be the goal.

 ## Analysis of Uniform-Cost Search